 The park also boasts two museums.
 The Botanical Garden features plants from the different regions of Ecuador.
 The orchid rooms are particularly gorgeous.
 There is also a small reptile zoo that might not thrill older kids but was fascinating to my four-year-old. –> Get directions or see on map.

-1 Great Place to Eat: Café Tianguez
+1 Great Place to eat in Quito with Kids: Café Tianguez

 Situated just below the looming cathedral in the Plaza de San Francisco (see above), Café Tianguez serves up traditional Ecuadorian food.
 The outdoor terrace is a great place to pigeon- and people-watch.
 Be sure to try the delicious hearts of palm ceviche, traditional fish ceviche, and the Ecuadorian specialty, locro de papa, a potato and cheese soup topped with avocado and aji (hot sauce).
 Finish your meal with a cup of strong Ecuadorian coffee. www.tianguez.org/english/ –> Get directions or see on map.

-1 Great Place to Stay: Lugano Suites
+1 Great Place to Stay in Quito with Kids: Lugano Suites

 Tip: It’s almost too perfect that Quito’s best brick-oven pizza place, Cosa Nostra, just happens to be a couple of blocks from Lugano Suites.
 Let’s just say we had it more than once during the four nights we spent there.